Michaudsr/SEI-PROJECT-1/readme.md

 I chose to do pong because I really wanted to dive into th emany aspects of canvas that it would take to complete this game.
 I love dystopian art, so I chose decided to make my theme post apocalyptic.
 I am exited to get my coding mojo going with this challenging project.

 # PONG DYSTOPIA - how to play
-The intial game screen will give you a choice of playing against a superintelligent AI playerthat is merely unbeatabl unless you hang in there.
+The intial game screen will give you a choice of playing against a superintelligent AI player that is merely unbeatabl unless you hang in there.
 Use the W key for and S key for down.
 Eventually you will cause critical damage and weaken the opponent.
 If you hang in there you can win.
-The Two Player mode is accessible on one keyboard using the w,s keys and the up and down arrow buttons.
-If you get 7 points againt your opponent you nuke their faction.
+The Two Player mode is accessible on one keyboard using the w and s keys and the up and down arrow buttons.
+If you get 7 points against your opponent you nuke their faction.
 Goodluck!

 ## Technologies used
 - HTML(canvas)